-Non-employee directors are reimbursed for expenses incurred in connection with performing their respective duties as directors of the Company.
-The Company paid no cash compensation to any director during the 1996 fiscal year.
-However, beginning in 1997, the Company will pay each director who is not an employee or consultant of the Company \$1750 for each regular meeting of the Board of Directors, \$750 for each special meeting, \$600 for each committee meeting, and \$600 for each telephone meeting lasting more than one hour, which such director attends.
+Non-employee Directors are reimbursed for expenses incurred in connection with performing their respective duties as Directors of the Company.
+The Company paid no cash compensation to any Director prior to February 1997.
+Beginning in February 1997, the Company paid each Director who is not an employee or consultant of the Company \$1,750 for each regular meeting of the Board of Directors, \$750 for each special meeting, \$600 for each committee meeting, and \$600 for each telephone meeting lasting more than one hour, which such Director attends.